morganoneka/CarpentriesNotes/UnixShell/04_PipesAndFilters/Activities.md

 # Activities: Part 1

 ## Using the double carrots
-Navigate back to the data-shell directory.
-Suppose you wanted to create a file that lists all the .pdb files in the "molecules" folder **AND** the contents of the file "`data/amino-acids.txt`".
+Navigate back to the `data-shell` directory.
+Suppose you wanted to create a file that lists all the `.pdb` files in the `molecules` folder **AND** the contents of the file "`data/amino-acids.txt`".
 In other words, the file looks like this:
 ```
 molecules/cubane.pdb
 molecules/ethane.pdb